What is the Housing Voucher (HV) Program?

 minus any applicable utility allowance plus any amount that Gross Rent exceeds the applicable payment standard.

 The family portion of rent plus any applicable utility allowance equals the Total Tenant Payment.
 The family cannot rent a unit if their Total Tenant Payment exceeds 40% of their monthly-adjusted income if rent is above payment standard.
-If the unit is not determined affordable or the unit does not meet Rent Reasonableness requirements you and the family will be notified in writing.
+If the unit is not determined affordable or the unit does not meet Rent Reasonableness requirements you and the family will be notified.

 Step 4 - Once Step 3 has been completed and the unit is determined affordable and meets Rent Reasonableness requirements, owner/landlord and tenant will receive a telephone call notifying of the inspection date and time.
 The landlord and the tenant must be present at the time of inspection.